scoconno/scoconno.github.io/examined/God/Handout2.md

 ## Summary of argument

 1. Assume that God exists only as an idea in the mind.
-1. God is a being than which none greater can be imagined (that is, the greatest possible being that can be imagined).
+1. God is the greatest possible being that can be imagined (you cannot imagine a greater being).
-3. A being that exists as an idea in the mind and in reality is, other things being equal, greater than a being that exists only as an idea in the mind.
+3. A being that exists as an idea in the mind and in reality is greater than a being that exists only as an idea in the mind.
+4. We can imagine a being that is like God in all respects but also imagine that being exists.
-4. Thus, a being greater than God can be imagined, namely, a being that is like God in every way but also exists in reality.
-(From 1&3)
+4. Thus, a being greater than God can be imagined, namely, a being that is like God in every way but also exists in reality...(from 1-4)
-5. God is and is not the greatest possible being that can be imagined.
-(From 2&4)
+5. God is and is not the greatest possible being that can be imagined...(from 2&5)
-6. Therefore, God exists, i.e., our assumption in Premise 1 is false (From 5)
+6. Therefore, God exists, i.e., our assumption in Premise 1 is false...(from 6)

 ## Notes on the argument